liziyu403/SCoTTi-Save-Computation-at-Training-Time-with-an-adaptive-framework/README.md

-# SCoTTi: Save Computation at Training Time with an adaptive framework
+# SCoTTi: Save Computation at Training Time with an adaptive framework (ICCV workshop accepted)
 ![process](./Fig/process.png)

 ### The SCoTTi optimizer, which demonstrates the basic implementation of the idea.